 - Keep track of attendance

 Facilitate RSG meetings:

-- Host weekly RSG meetings on Bb Collaborate (Quercus) or Zoom
+- Host weekly RSG meetings on Zoom or in person

 - Create a welcoming, safe and positive space for members

 - Identify topics of discussion from course material and lectures

 - Use review activities and questions to help the group study together (simple Collaborative Learning Techniques (CoLTs) that you will learn about during training)